 Factor 5: Cost and Insurance Coverage

-It’s crucial to weigh these costs against potential insurance coverage, as policies may differ in their willingness to support each treatment option.
 Parents should inquire about specific coverage details for each treatment approach.
 This proactive step can help them make informed financial decisions while prioritizing their teen’s well-being.

 Factor 6: Flexibility and Scheduling

 Outpatient treatment is flexible, accommodating school and work commitments.
 Sessions can be scheduled around a teen’s daily life, allowing seamless treatment integration into existing routines.
 Inpatient programs offer an immersive and structured environment dedicated solely to recovery.
-This allows for intensive and focused treatment but also requires a temporary commitment to residing within the treatment facility, typically from several weeks to several months.
+This allows for intensive and focused treatment but also requires a temporary commitment to residing within the treatment facility, typically from several weeks to months.

 Parents must understand that the balance between flexibility and immersion depends on their teenager’s individual needs.
 Maintaining a daily routine through outpatient treatment might be beneficial for some teens.
 For others, intensive support and focused environment in an inpatient program might be crucial for lasting progress.